All Categories Lead Module (CRM) Widgets - Lead Module

 source-of-contacts.png

-Objective: This widget displays the top 5 deals of the month, ranked by revenue, to give you an overview of your business performance.
+Objective: This widget displays the top five won deals within the selected time frame, ranked by revenue, to provide an overview of your business performance.

 top-5-deals.png